"Oaths are words, and words are but wind." - Samuel Butler

 Most of Nathan's friends were already married and his parents had just celebrated their 25th wedding anniversary.
 At age 25, down the aisle it was for Nathan and Natalie.

-As was the cool thing to do in the 70's, the couple recited their own wedding vows, which were not that much different than the traditional love, honour and to care for oaths.
+As was the cool thing to do in the 70's, the couple recited their own custom-made wedding vows.

-At the wedding, one of the songs was the Michel Legrand composition, Windmills of Your Mind(1968).
-A song about the mysteries, complexities, and deceptions of life.
-That selection turned out to be prophetic.
+One of the songs chosen for their wedding was the Michel Legrand composition, Windmills of Your Mind(1968).
+That song about the mysteries, complexities, and deceptions of life turned out to be prophetic.

 Natalie was an attractive and personable woman, who had university degrees in Education and French.
 Nathan had a high paying position in academia.